 Character: You are a senior content strategy consultant with 10 years of experience in B2B tech.
 You've worked with SaaS startups from Series A to Series C.

-Request: Create a 3-month editorial calendar for a project management tool blog.
+Request: Create a 3-month editorial calendar for a project management tool's blog.

 Adjustments: No bland "corporate" content.
-Each article must have an original angle or a strong opinion.
-Favor actionable formats (guides, templates, checklists) rather than opinion pieces.
+Each article should have an original angle or strong opinion.
+Favor actionable formats (guides, templates, checklists) over opinion pieces.

 Type of output: Table with: week, article title, target keyword, angle/hook, format, funnel stage (TOFU/MOFU/BOFU), CTA.

-Extras: Include 2 guest articles per month.
+Extras: Include 2 guest posts per month.
 Plan 1 "data-driven" article per month based on internal data.
-Each month must have a guiding theme.
+Each month should have a unifying theme.

 When to use it: CREATE is your formula for strategic projects and complex deliverables.
 It takes longer to fill out, but guarantees a near-final result from the first prompt.